openebs/community/VISION.md

 The OpenEBS project produces the OpenEBS product referred to as **```Open Source STANDARD```** (OSS).<BR>
 Many commercial and non-commercial vendors have incorporated, or wish to incorporate a version of OpenEBS as a component or integrated service within their own product offering, including Microsoft Azure, DataCore and Civo. [see ADOPTERS file](./ADOPTERS.md)

-The OpenEBS project and CNCF recognize the importance of supporting this, and maintain a conformance program for vendors to use OpenEBS technology, and OpenEBS marks.
+The OpenEBS project and CNCF recognize the importance of supporting this, and maintain a conformance program for vendors to use OpenEBS technology, and OpenEBS brand copyrights.

 ## Rules and Governance
 The [OpenEBS GitHub organization](https://github.com/openebs) has multiple repositories, for the purpose of organizing project information, source code, assets, Intellectual property (IP) and resources.
 Every repository in the organization follows the same set of “umbrella” Project Rules and [Governance](./GOVERNANCE.md).
 All community wide information  is located in the [OpenEBS Community Repository](https://github.com/openebs/community).

 ## Archive Organization
 > [!IMPORTANT]
 > The OpenEBS project Leadership/Maintainers also administer the affiliated [**OpenEBS-archive organization**](https://github.com/openebs-archive). <BR>
 > 1. This parallel organization is **OWNED by CNCF** and administrated as a reference archive for OpenEBS ```Legacy``` and ```Deprecated``` OpenEBS repositories, assets, IP, source code, dependencies and resources. <BR>
-> 2. From time to time, we reserve then right to selectively Deprecate and Archive OpenEBS components and  physically migrate them **```out-of```** the OpenEBS Parent project; and into the Archive organization.
+> 2. From time to time, we reserve the right to selectively Deprecate and Archive OpenEBS components and  physically migrate them **```out-of```** the OpenEBS Parent project; and into the Archive organization.
 This process **```officially removes```** those OpenEBS components from the parent OpenEBS project/product.
 All entities held within the Archive org are **NO LONGER** an active component of the OpenEBS Parent project/product. <BR>
 > 3. The Archive org is **NOT** intended for active code or community contributions.
 The [Project Rules and Governance](./GOVERNANCE.md) also apply to the OpenEBS-archive organization, unless explicitly stated otherwise in the OpenEBS-archive organization README. <BR>